gauravn17/cse-15l-lab-reports/lab3.md

 ## `grep -w` : Checks for whole words in a file.
 Returns all the whole strings the given string is a part of in the file.

-This option is useful when we wish to locate where the exact string occurs in the file.
+This option is useful when we wish to locate where the exact string occurs in the file, which could be useful when looking for specific  *exact* terms in a file and finding the context that term is used in.

 Examples of the command and its corresponding output for each example are shown in the screenshots below: